julianlk522/julianlk.com/content/tech-qna.md

 -   documentation on hover
 -   etc.

-LSP solves the problem of providing development support features for a range of languages, across a range of editors and IDEs, without duplicating implementation.
+LSP solves the problem of providing development support features for a range of languages, across a range of editors and IDEs, without duplicating implementation and without loading any such features that you don't need.

 Without a common protocol, each editor would need to independently configure support for each language's unique APIs, which would be reinventing the wheel if such tooling already exists elsewhere.
 It allows convenient access to existing, standardized language support on an ad hoc basis.